James Cameron: Awards and recognition

 In recognition of his contributions to underwater filming and remote vehicle technology, University of Southampton awarded Cameron the honorary degree of doctor of the university in July 2004.
 Cameron accepted the award at the National Oceanography Centre.
 In 2008, Cameron received a star on Canada's Walk of Fame and a year later, received the 2,396th star on the Hollywood Walk of Fame.
 On February 28, 2010, Cameron was honored with a Visual Effects Society (VES) Lifetime Achievement Award.
 In June 2012, Cameron was inducted to The Science Fiction Hall of Fame at the Museum of Pop Culture for his contribution to the science fiction and fantasy field.
 Cameron collaborated with Walt Disney Imagineering and served as a creative consultant on Pandora – The World of Avatar, an Avatar-themed land at Disney's Animal Kingdom in Florida which opened to the public on May 27, 2017.
 A species of frog, Pristimantis jamescameroni, was named after Cameron for his work in promoting environmental awareness and advocacy of veganism.

 In 2010, Time magazine named Cameron one of the 100 most influential people in the world.
 That same year, he was ranked at the top of the list in The Guardian Film Power 100 and in 30th place in New Statesman's list of "The World's 50 Most Influential Figures 2010".
 In 2013, Cameron received the Nierenberg Prize for Science in the Public, which is annually awarded by the Scripps Institution of Oceanography.
 In 2019, Cameron was appointed as a Companion of the Order of Canada by Governor General Julie Payette, giving him the Post Nominal Letters "CC" for life.

 In 2020, Cameron was the subject of the second season of the Epicleff Media dramatic podcast Blockbuster.
 The audio drama, created and narrated by Emmy Award-winning journalist and filmmaker Matt Schrader, chronicles Cameron's life and career (leading up to the creation and release of Titanic), and stars actor Ross Marquand in the lead voice role as Cameron.

+Cameron was appointed as an Officer of the Legion of Honour in February 2025, the highest and most prestigious order of merit in France.
+He will officially be presented with the award at the 2025 United Nations Ocean Conference in Nice, where he will be one of the guests of honour.

+Directed Academy Award performancesUnder Cameron's direction, these actors have received Academy Award nominations for their performances in their respective roles.